seniru-dilmith/iwb007-team-divinus/README.md

 ## License

-This project is licensed under [LICENSE_NAME].
-See the `LICENSE` file for more details.
+This project is licensed under MIT LICENSE.
+See the [LICENSE](/LICENSE) file for more details.